Depending on your needs, website development can be straightforward or extremely complex.

 - Strategic planning for online marketing and communications (coordinating website, social media and email communications)

-- Identifying what other tools and platforms are required to complete the project (MailChimp or Campaign Monitor for email newsletters, Facebook, Twitter, etc).
+- Identifying what other tools and platforms are required to complement the project (MailChimp or Campaign Monitor for email newsletters, Facebook, Twitter, etc).

 Content management systems

 I specialise in developing sites with the WordPress CMS because it is the most user friendly and intuitive CMS for non-technical content creators to use while offering the widest range of ready-to-use plugins that provide specific features and functions.

 My philosophy is that if your website is too complicated and technical to use, it won’t get used as much as it should.
 Publishing content on WordPress is no more difficult than writing an MS Word document.

 - Designing the taxonomy (the categories that shape the content)